RuggedRadius/Ardiuno_StrobeLight/README.md

 * [Optional] Set tempo to BPM value.
 * Upload to Arduino.

-## Usage
-* Switch modes using the Arduino switch 'mode'.

 ## Modes
+Switch modes using the Arduino switch 'mode'.
 #### Variable Mode
   * Use the rotator dial to increase/decrease frequency of the strobe light.
 #### Tempo Mode